Gauntlet173/F19Law599CodingTheLaw/syllabus.md

 * Save the interview, including the template file, modules, case-based reasoner database file, and machine learning dataset, to a package.
 Indicate in the package that it is dependent on docassemble-openlcbr.
 Install that package on your docassemble server.
 * Publish the package to GitHub.
 * Provide your instructor with the addresses for your published interview and repository.

+# General

+## University Policy on Course Outlines
+Policy about course outlines can be found in §23.4(2) of the University Calendar.

+## Academic Integrity
+The University of Alberta is committed to the highest standards of academic integrity and honesty.
+Students are expected to be familiar with these standards regarding academic honesty and to uphold the policies of the University in this respect.
+Students are particularly urged to familiarize themselves with the provisions of the Code of Student Behaviour (online at www.governance.ualberta.ca) and avoid any behaviour which could potentially result in suspicions of cheating, plagiarism, misrepresentation of facts and/or participation in an offence.
+Academic dishonesty is a serious offence and can result in suspension or expulsion from the University.

+## Audio-Visual Recording
+Audio or video recording of lectures, labs, seminars or any other teaching environment by students is allowed only with the prior written consent of the instructor or as a part of an approved accommodation plan.
+Recorded material is to be used solely for personal study, and is not to be used or distributed for any other purpose without prior written consent from the instructor.